mpachecom/symfony2/README.md

-This is a symfony2 project.
+This is a symfony2 project

-- Behalt
-- Mink
-- dom-crawler
-- codegyre

 Instructions
 - run composer